The #1 Goal in Ride-Hailing: Allocation

-Each bubble indicates a miniscule area on the map.
+Each bubble indicates a minuscule area on the map.
 The size of each bubble indicates the Supply Demand difference in that area - the bigger the bubble, the bigger the gap.
-We’ve also colored the bubbles to indicate the Supply Demand Ratio where Red signifies Undersupplied and Green signifies Oversupplied.
+We’ve also coloured the bubbles to indicate the Supply Demand Ratio where Red signifies Undersupplied and Green signifies Oversupplied.

 To meet our goals of ensuring that passengers can always find a ride whenever they want it, we need to balance demand and supply.
 At Grab, we do this in many ways, including on one hand - finding ways to move oversupply to areas where there is higher demand, and on the other - shifting less time-sensitive demand away from peak time-slots.

 Figure 3: Supply Demand Distribution in Singapore on a typical weekday

 At any given time of the day, there may be an oversupply of drivers in one area while there is undersupply in others.

 As shown in Figure 3, this is common in Singapore after morning peak hours when most rides end in CBD which results in an oversupply in the area.
 Such scenarios are also common at queueing spots such as Changi Airport.

 To address this geo-temporal misalignment, Grab recently updated the Heatmap on the Grab driver app to encourage drivers to move away from oversupplied areas to areas where there is higher demand.

 Figure 4: Typical Supply Demand Distribution in a small residential area in Singapore across the day.